IshmaelObeso/automatic_annotation/README.md

 datasets of ventilator dyssynchronies.

 USAGE:
+-- EXE FILE

+You can double click the Bennotator.exe file and run the program that way

+-- SCRIPTS
 There are two types of scripts in this program,
         - batch process to triplets scripts produce only triplets and a statics file from patient-day files
         - batch process to auto annotation scripts produce annotated datasets from unannotated patient-day files